 A Taxi from Panjim costs anywhere between 3000-4000 Rs.

 During the season, Goa Tourism operates a conducted tour to Dudhsagar that also covers some other destinations like spice gardens and old Goa.
 Check the Goa Tourism website for more details.

-You can trek to Dudhsagar from Kuveshi village (6 km) or Collem Station (11 Km) or Castle Rock Station (14 Km).
+You can trek to Dudhsagar Waterfalls from Kuveshi village (6 km) or Collem Railway Station (11 Km) or Castle Rock Railway Station (14 Km).
 However, please go only with organizers who have the prior permission from the Forest Department, Goa for such treks.
 These treks are tough and are not suitable for general visitors.

 Dudhsagar Spa Resort – Goa Tourism has a Dudhsagar Resort at Mollem Village, not too far from where you get the Jeeps.
 They have lovely tented accommodation where you can stay and enjoy the jungle.
 I stayed there last year during monsoons and really enjoyed the forest all around.
 For more details – Check out their website.